Local Laws on Animal Testing

 Despite the detailed requirements for project license application and approval in the UK, there are still criticisms of the current system of approval for animal testing.
 Opponents argue that the Home Office is too quick to approve an experiment and that it grants project licenses without adequate scrutiny to the experimental procedure and the animals used.
 Critics also complain that researchers who are presenting their case may perform the cost-benefit assessments rather than the Home Office itself.Future of Local Animal Testing Laws

 Animal testing laws and regulations will continue to provide monitoring, assessment and consequences for the animal testing industry.
 This trend will likely continue and if anything, it is anticipated that laws will strengthen as the government faces new challenges in the regulation of animal testing, particularly with the advent of outsourcing to countries where regulations are weak or non-existent.
-The final goal is to use local laws to allow us to improve medicine and knowledge while simultaneously respecting animals and treating them with respect.Professional Low Cost Website
+The final goal is to use local laws to allow us to improve medicine and knowledge while simultaneously respecting animals and treating them with respect.Business Energy With a Difference

 Re: Using Animals for Testing: Pros Versus Cons